Ali Kimera

-Ali Kimera is a Ugandan professional footballer who plays as a goalkeeper for Busoga United FC.
+Ali Kimera (born on 7 April 1991) is a Ugandan professional footballer who plays as a goalkeeper for Busoga United FC.

 International career

 In January 2014, coach Milutin Sedrojevic, invited him to be included in the Uganda national football team for the 2014 African Nations Championship.
 The team placed third in the group stage of the competition after beating Burkina Faso, drawing with Zimbabwe and losing to Morocco.